20 Best Beaches Costa Rica – Pacific Coast Beaches You’ll Love

 Our top 20 beaches to visit on the Costa Rica Pacific include everything from Costa Rica's cleanest beach, to the biggest party beach, and a beach whose coast is made entirely of small shells.
 There's a beach for every personality on this list! #costarica #beachlife #familytravel #traveltips #costaricatravel #tmom #beachvacation #vacation

-Bahia Ballena Beach and National Park
+Uvita and Marino Ballena National Park

-I recently visited here for the first time and I just think it’s one of the top laces to visit in Costa Rica for families with kids.
+I recently visited here for the first time and I just think it’s one of the top places to visit in Costa Rica for families with kids.
 You can see tons of wildlife in the national park, and it’s way way way less crowded than Manuel Antonio.
-I adored it and can’t wait to go back.
+Consider booking a guided nature walk in the national park to get eve more out of the vist!

 Best beaches in Costa Rica Drake Bay